The sixth Painleve transcendent and uniformization of algebraic curves: Background material

 With the exception of accessory parameters problem the most important problems in the field are 1) explicit solutions to \eqref{fuchs} and 2) explicit representation for inversions of the ratio \eqref{ratio}.
-All the currently known solutions to the first of these problems are reduced to the hypergeometric functions and triangle groups \cite{fricke}; though there are curves (Shimura curves) with their Fuchsian equations \eqref{fuchs} having no such a type of reduction (see, \mbox{e.\,g.}, \cite{chud2,krammer,elkies} for explicit formulae).
-As for the second problem (the inversion problem) the number of solvable examples falls far short of the first one and is limited only by particular triangle groups, namely, groups commensurable with $\boldsymbol{\Gamma}(1)$.
-Even the most famous curve $x^3y+y^3z+z^3x=0$ \cite{levy} was uniformized by Klein not through its `native' hyperbolic (2,3,7)-triangle group but through the theta-constants associated with modular group $\boldsymbol{\Gamma}(7)$, \ie\ matrices congruent to the identity mod~7 \cite{levy}.
-This point is a manifestation of the fact that no one representation for uniformizing function (to say nothing of Abelian integrals) associated with any non-modular Fuchsian equation is known hitherto.
+All the currently known solutions to the first of these problems are reduced to the hypergeometric functions and triangle groups \cite{fricke}; though there are curves (Shimura curves) with their Fuchsian equations \eqref{fuchs} having no such a type of reduction (see, \eg, \cite{chud2,krammer,elkies} for explicit formulae).

+As for the second problem (the inversion problem) the number of solvable examples falls far short of the first one and is limited only by particular triangle groups, namely, groups commensurable with the full modular group $\bo\Gamma(1)\DEF\mathrm{PSL}_2(\mathbb{Z})$.
+Curiously, even the most famous curve $x^3y+y^3z+z^3x=0$ was uniformized by Klein \cite{levy} not through its `native' and famous hyperbolic (2,3,7)-triangle but through the theta-constants associated with group $\bo\Gamma(7)$, \ie, matrices congruent to the unity modulo~7 \cite{levy}.
+This point is a manifestation of the fact that no one representation for uniformizing function associated with any non-modular Fuchsian equation is known hitherto.
+In this context, to the best of our knowledge, mentioning the Abelian integrals is almost absent \cite[p.~551]{dalz1}, \cite{dalz2} and some compatible constructions `integrals + modular groups' \cite{knopp1,knopp2} are still far from being a theory.